masoncfrancis/personal-attendance-record/README.md

 ```

 - **Use absolute paths:** cron runs with a minimal environment — always use the full path to the `par` executable.

+### FAQ

+#### Virus warning

+Go programs are stuctured differently than a lot of other programs out there.
+Some antivirus software may flag the binaries as suspicious because of this, and that they are not signed.
+If you run into this issue, you can try adding an exception for the binary in your antivirus software.
+Or, if you're worried, feel free to build the program from source yourself.

 ## License